OlivierLD/raspberry-coffee/OtherJVM.languages/README.md

 # JVM-aware languages

 ### Quick preamble
-Java runs on the Raspberry PI.
+Java runs on the Raspberry Pi.
 One big asset of Java is its portability, its "write-once-run-everywhere" feature.
 Running Java means that there is a Java Virtual Machine (JVM) that can take a `.class` file and execute it.
 The JVM does not care about the machine or OS a `.class` has been generated (compiled) on, it will just work if it is valid at least somewhere.